-What do you think about the importance of books in the refugee camps?
+What do you think about the importance of books in the refugee camps? about all the ways that activists support refugees?

 Becoming an activist Create an artwork that expresses some of the ways that people help refugees.
 When your art is completed, ensure you keep it safe to use in your cantastoria.
 Would you consider donating a book to ECHO library?
 There are details of how to do this in the further resources section below.
 5. FURTHER RESOURCES